In this tutorial we are going to build a solar tracker without using Arduino.

 The Digital LDR Module is used to detect the presence of light / measuring the intensity of light.
 The output of the module goes high in the presence of light and it becomes low in the absence of light.
-The sensitivity of the signal detection can be adjusted using the potentiometer.
+The sensitivity of signal detection can be adjusted using the potentiometer.

 Use it to detect the light brightness in your environment and decide to switch OFF or ON light?
-Or maybe to adjust the brightness of LED of your house?
+Or maybe to adjust the brightness of the LED of your house?

-You can adjust the threshold (sensitivity) of digital output by tuning the on-board variable resistor (potentiometer).
+You can adjust the threshold (sensitivity) of the digital output by tuning the on-board variable resistor (potentiometer).
 Simple usage as it is the digital output, so you will know is the light present and decide what to do with it.

 LDR Module Photosensitive resistor module most sensitive to environmental light intensity is generally used to detect the ambient brightness and light intensity.